arschles/pare/README.md

 You can configure Pare with a single one-line file, or you can build more advanced workflows.

-# What does this do?
+# What does it do?

 Imagine you're building a website that needs a bunch of daemons running (microservices!).
 Normally you'd open up a few terminal windows and run each one in a new window.
 But that's a pain!